DForant/golfml/README.md

 The second part of the project defines a data format to allow golfer to record scores, statistics, and golf equipment.
 Scores can be as simple as stroke counts or as complex as location-based individual stroke record.

 This project will not deliver software code.
 It will deliver a vocabulary, XML specifications and references to allow for data exchange between golf software applications.

+Start Here or look at Typical Uses of GolfML